 The Hotel del Coronado

-When it comes to where to eat in San Diego, you’re in luck – this town has literally hundreds of incredible restaurants.
+When it comes to where to eat in town, you’re in luck – this town has literally hundreds of incredible restaurants.

 Here are some of the best restaurants in San Diego:

-There are several Puesto locations in San Diego County, but the new location at The Headquarters at Seaport Village is conveniently located.
+There are several Puesto locations in the county, but the new location at The Headquarters at Seaport Village is conveniently located.
 Puesto is a Mexican street taco concept that serves fresh, homemade tortillas topped with delicious proteins (the al pastor is the best we’ve ever had).

 This restaurant at the Manchester Grand Hyatt hotel serves delicious salads and the best fish and chips we’ve ever had.
-With outdoor seating overlooking the San Diego Marina, this is a great spot and it doesn’t feel like a hotel restaurant.
+With outdoor seating overlooking the marina, this is a great spot and it doesn’t feel like a hotel restaurant.
 From our experience, this is the only place to eat in Seaport Village.

-When it comes to best burger in San Diego, there’s tons of competition (including the near ubiquitous locations of Burger Lounge, the local burger joint).
+When it comes to best burger in town, there’s tons of competition (including the near ubiquitous locations of Burger Lounge, the local burger joint).
 However, our vote for best quick serve burger is actually Cold Beers & Cheeseburgers, located just two blocks from the convention center.

-If you’ve got a sweet tooth, the best dessert in San Diego is a place called Extraordinary Desserts.
+If you’ve got a sweet tooth, the best dessert in the city is a place called Extraordinary Desserts.
 There are several locations, but the original up on 5th Avenue in Bankers Hill is the best.
 Prepare to have your mind blown!